Are you an island kind of person?

-Often referred as the “most beautiful place of the world”, one could not resist the turquoise lagoons, coral atolls and beaches with sand so white and smooth…Even famous artist Paul Gaugain was swept of his feet by this miraculous place and decided to settle there.
+Often referred as the “most beautiful place in the world”, one could not resist the turquoise lagoons, coral atolls and beaches with sand so white and smooth…Even famous artist Paul Gauguin was swept off his feet by this miraculous place and decided to settle there.
 Try to snorkel or dive and you will meet colorful fishes, turtles, dolphins, even sharks.
 Being accommodated in one of the overwater private bungalows is the dream of many people I know.
 Could be something more desirable than what is written above?
 Yes, when you’re considering to visit some of the Polynesia Islands and are looking for a real paradise on Earth, then you should opt for Bora Bora, Tahiti or 65 other inhabited islands of this God’s land.

 1. New Zealand

 New Zealand is our #1 Polynesian island.
-It is the biggest island(s) in Polynesian triangle with the most diverse fauna and flora.
+It is the biggest island(s) in a Polynesian triangle with the most diverse fauna and flora.
 Even though its climate is more mild than tropical, its beaches in some areas could easily compete to any other Polynesian tropical islands.
-Furthermore, you will find there unprecedented biodiversity from vast sand dune areas looking like a desserts, wild bushes and forests with plenty of great walks, tracks, camping sites to glaciers, mountains, alps, active volcanic areas, caves, natural hot pools, coasts, cliffs etc. New Zealand is home to very special species of animals which are not anywhere else in the world, like endangered Kiwi bird, Tui bird with robotic-sound singing, or Tuatara – prehistoric reptile which is the only animal on this planet, which lived during the age of dinosaurs.
+Furthermore, there you will find unprecedented biodiversity from vast sand dune areas looking like deserts, wild bushes, and forests with plenty of great walks, tracks, camping sites to glaciers, mountains, Alps, active volcanic areas, caves, natural hot pools, coasts, cliffs etc. New Zealand is home to very special species of animals which are not anywhere else in the world, like endangered Kiwi bird, Tui bird with robotic-sound singing, or Tuatara – prehistoric reptile which is the only animal on this planet, which lived during the age of dinosaurs.
 This makes it a living fossil!
 Still not enough?
 Then you should explore rich and interesting Maori culture and traditions of these pre-European inhabitants.
 Their culture is full of interesting stories and tales which are unlike you have ever heard of.

 And despite the fact, that New Zealand has this all, it is very progressive and developed country with one of the highest ranking of well-being.